-Since the collapse of the Soviet Union in 1992, the Kyrgyz Republic has undergone an extensive economic liberalization program and rapid privatization.
-However the development of this landlocked and mountainous country is constrained by inadequate infrastructures and underdeveloped remote regions, shortage of qualified workers.
+Since the demise of the Soviet Union in 1992, the Kyrgyz Republic has undergone an extensive economic liberalization program and rapid privatization.
+However, the development of this landlocked and mountainous country is constrained by inadequate infrastructure, underdeveloped remote regions, and a shortage of qualified workers.
 Agriculture, trade, and gold production have become the Kyrgyz Republic's dominant economic sectors.
-The agricultural sector accounts 22 percent of the country’s GDP and employs about half of the working population.
+The agricultural sector accounts for 22 percent of the country’s GDP and employs about half of the working population.
 A third of the country’s $7.4 billion GDP depends on remittances, making the country vulnerable to microeconomic shocks.